-Exclusivity - Provides that in the event the exclusive right of Indian tribes to operate Class III gaming in California pursuant to the California Constitution is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact, that gaming devices may lawfully be operated by non-Indian entities, the Tribe shall have the right to terminate this Compact, as specified.
+Exclusivity: Provides that in the event the exclusive right of Indian tribes to operate Class III gaming in California pursuant to the California Constitution is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact, that gaming devices may lawfully be operated by non-Indian entities, the Tribe shall have the right to terminate this Compact, as specified.

-Payments to the RSTF or the TNGF - The Compact does not require the Tribe to pay into either the RSTF or the TNGF if the Tribe operates no more than 1,200 slot machines.
-If the Tribe operates more than 1,200 slot machines, the Tribe shall pay 6% into the RSTF or the TNGF of its "Net Win" from the operation of slot machines in excess of 350 slot machines.
+Payments to the RSTF or the TNGF: In the event the Tribe operates more than 1,200 slot machines, it shall pay into the RSTF or the TNGF an amount equal to 6% of the Net Win, as defined, on slot machines in excess of 350 slot machines.
+If the Tribe operates less than 1,200 slot machines there is no requirement that the Tribe pay any amount into the RSTF or the TNGF.